KRFOSS/kali-docs/wsl/win-kex-sl/index.md

 ### Multiscreen Support

-- Win-KeX supports mutiscreen setups:
+- Win-KeX supports multiscreen setups:

   Open "Panel Preference" to reduce the panel length, untick "Lock panel" and move the panel to the desired screen.